s256374p/RZT/README.md

 Step 4 | Now push it to master - `git push origin master` Step 6 | It will now ask you for U/P

+Note whenever you have to make changes to your repository first you, you must add the file with a commit message, and then do step 4